|Athletics » Staff Directory|

 Under Kavanagh’s guidance, in just three years of Division-I postseason eligibility, FGCU has sent eight teams to the NCAA Tournament, while men’s golf (2012, 2013), women’s swimming (2012, 2013, 2014) and men’s tennis (2014) have had an individual participate in their respective NCAA Championship, bringing the total NCAA appearances for FGCU to an astonishing 14 since 2011-12.

-In Kavanagh's five years, FGCU’s student-athletes have excelled in the classroom as the 250 student-athletes achieved a record 3.29 cumulative GPA in 2012-13 (including a best-ever 3.31 collective GPA in the spring semester), led by 13 teams with a cumulative GPA of 3.0 or better.
-FGCU also had its first-ever D-I Academic All-American when Sarah Hansen was chosen to the women’s basketball squad.
-In the spring of 2014, FGCU student-athletes posted a 3.24 GPA – the 11th consecutive semester that student-athletes have posted a GPA higher than that of the overall student body.
-The Eagles have also have contributed more than 20,000 hours of community service the past five years as part of enhanced efforts within the department’s NCAA Life Skills initiatives.
+In Kavanagh's five years, FGCU’s student-athletes have excelled in the classroom as the 250 student-athletes achieved a record 3.33 cumulative GPA in the Fall of 2013 (including a best-tying 3.31 collective GPA that semester), led by 13 teams with a cumulative GPA of 3.0 or better.
+FGCU also had its first-ever D-I Academic All-American when Sarah Hansen was chosen to the women’s basketball squad in 2012-13.
+In the spring of 2014, FGCU student-athletes posted a 3.24 GPA – the 11th consecutive semester that student-athletes have posted a GPA higher than that of the overall student body (3.02).
+The Eagles have also have contributed more than 25,000 hours of community service the past five years as part of enhanced efforts within the department’s NCAA Life Skills initiatives.

-In 2014-15, FGCU brought home five A-Sun regular-season championships (men’s soccer, women’s soccer, men’s basketball, women’s basketball and baseball) – the first time a league member has won five titles since ETSU in 2008-09.
+In 2013-14, FGCU brought home five A-Sun regular-season championships (men’s soccer, women’s soccer, men’s basketball, women’s basketball and baseball) – the first time a league member has won five titles since ETSU in 2008-09.
+For men's soccer and women's soccer, the titles were the fourth in a row for each program, while men's basketball claimed its first-ever A-Sun regular-season title and baseball its fourth overall.
 Women’s basketball went on to claim its second A-Sun Tournament crown in three years, earned a No. 12 seed in the NCAA Championship and again, for the second time in three years as a 12 seed, took the No. 5 seed to overtime before eventually falling just short against Oklahoma State.

 Additionally in 2013-14, swimmers Emma Svensson and Kira Toussaint both helped FGCU finish 32nd in the nation after competing at the NCAA Championship.
 Men’s tennis junior Jordi Vives represented FGCU at the NCAA Championship for the first time in program history, winning his first match and reaching the Round of 32.